liamtoney/infresnel/README.md

 which uses `pip` to install *infresnel*'s dependencies, if you don't already have them installed in your existing environment.

-In either case, your installation will be "editable" — meaning, you can modify the source code in your local `infresnel/` directory — or run a `git pull` to update with any new remote changes — and the installed package will be updated.
+In either case, your installation will be "editable."
+This means that you can modify the source code in your local `infresnel/` directory — or run a `git pull` to update with any new remote changes — and the installed package will be updated.